A fast algorithm for solving the lasso problem exactly without homotopy using differential inclusions: Abstract

 \section{Abstract}

-Basis pursuit denoising (BPDN) is a cornerstone of compressive sensing, statistics and machine learning.
-While various algorithms for BPDN have been proposed, they invariably suffer from drawbacks and must either favor efficiency at the expense of accuracy or vice versa.
-As such, state-of-the-art algorithms remain ineffective for high-dimensional applications that require accurate solutions within a reasonable amount of computational time.
-In this work, we address this issue and propose an exact and efficient algorithm for BPDN using differential inclusions.
-Specifically, we prove that a selection principle from the theory of differential inclusions turns the dual problem of BPDN into calculating the trajectory of an \emph{integrable} projected dynamical system, that is, whose trajectory and asymptotic limit can be computed exactly.
-Our analysis naturally yields an exact algorithm, numerically up to machine precision, that is amenable to computing regularization paths and very fast.
-Numerical experiments confirm that our algorithm outperforms the state-of-the-art algorithms in both accuracy and efficiency.
-Moreover, we show that the global continuation of solutions (in terms of the hyperparameter and data) of the projected dynamical system yields a rigorous homotopy algorithm for BPDN, as well as a novel greedy algorithm for computing feasible solutions to basis pursuit in strongly polynomial time.
-Beyond this work, we expect that our results and analysis can be adapted to compute exact or approximate solutions to a broader class of polyhedral-constrained optimization problems.
+We prove in this work that the well-known lasso problem can be solved exactly without homotopy using novel differential inclusions techniques.
+Specifically, we show that a selection principle from the theory of differential inclusions transforms the dual lasso problem into the problem of calculating the trajectory of a projected dynamical system that we prove is integrable.
+Our analysis yields an exact algorithm for the lasso problem, numerically up to machine precision, that is amenable to computing regularization paths and is very fast.
+Moreover, we show the continuation of solutions to the integrable projected dynamical system in terms of the hyperparameter naturally yields a rigorous homotopy algorithm.
+Numerical experiments confirm that our algorithm outperforms the state-of-the-art algorithms in both efficiency and accuracy.
+Beyond this work, we expect our results and analysis can be adapted to compute exact or approximate solutions to a broader class of polyhedral-constrained optimization problems.